-Action Step 1.1.1: Update and implement a framework for learning and teaching with technology that articulates a core set of instructional practices that support student modern learning skills and technology literacy skills as outlined in the Common Core State Standards, International Society for Technology in Education (ISTE) Standards for Students, and California Model School Library Standards, and incorporate the use of emerging technologies, such as artificial intelligence (AI).
+Action Step 1.1.1: Adopt and implement a framework for learning and teaching with technology that articulates a core set of instructional practices that support student modern learning skills and technology literacy skills as outlined in the Common Core State Standards, International Society for Technology in Education (ISTE) Standards for Students, and California Model School Library Standards.

-Action Step 1.1.2: Update, implement, and communicate a District-wide Digital Citizenship Curriculum, incorporating the use of AI, designed to be embedded within curricular content at all grade levels.
+Action Step 1.1.2: Implement and communicate a District-wide Digital Citizenship Curriculum, designed to be embedded within curricular content at all grade levels.